5 Must-Know Portfolio-Management Tips for New Investors

-In the last few years, the barriers of entry, which have kept many Americans on the outskirts of the investment market, have come tumbling down.
+In the last few years, the barriers to entry that have kept many Americans on the outskirts of the investment market, have come tumbling down.
 The onset of digital trading platforms and mobile investing apps has now made it easier for ordinary people to open and manage an investment portfolio.

 The investing landscape has seen some significant changes in recent years, with figures suggesting that more than 60% of young investors, those aged 18 to 34 years old, only first started investing as early as 2020 or later.